 As one of the most influential Agricultural Litigation lawyers in the UK, Russell is capable of getting results for landed estates, farmers and landowners in the highest courts in the country.
 He is a member of the British Institute of Agricultural Consultants, the Agricultural Law Association, the Association of Regulatory and Disciplinary Lawyers, the Country Land and Business Association and a panel solicitor for the National Farmers Union.
 He is also a regular contributor to leading industry publications, including Farmers Weekly, editor of our agriculture newsletter and is invited to speak at seminars throughout the country.

-successfully representing an appellant farmer in the Court of Appeal in a partnership dispute and proprietary estoppel claim concerning promises about the inheritance of farmland worth over £10m (Moore -v- Moore )
+successfully representing an appellant farmer in the Court of Appeal, on the issue of equitable relief, in a partnership dispute and proprietary estoppel claim concerning promises about the inheritance of farmland worth over £10m (Moore -v- Moore )

 winning substantial sums for agricultural clients in cases involving breach of contract, negligence and nuisance, such as those relating to the milk market, horticulture, crop damage, land value, seed supply, escaping oil, fertility issues in animals, equestrianism and the supply of goods and services